Hiding Money During A Divorce: How Is It Done & What Can You Do About It?

 As you can see, there are a number of legal methods that can be applied to find and prove hidden assets in the course of a divorce.

-If you believe this is something that is happening to you as you try to negotiate a fair financial settlement, it is best to seek help from a divorce solicitor who will be able to advise you on the best course of action and make the relevant applications on your behalf.
+If you believe this is something that is happening to you as you try to negotiate a fair financial settlement, it is best to seek help from an affordable divorce solicitor who will be able to advise you on the best course of action and make the relevant applications on your behalf.

 When it comes to financial orders and securing your future, it is super important that both parties are open and honest about their income, liabilities and income requirements for the future.